In partnership with the community, Anchorage Project Access provides health care to those most in need.

 Please see below for current opportunities to join our team:

-Under the supervision of the Executive Director, provides effective management of all Pro Bono Counseling operations to achieve the organization’s mission to increase access to health care for low-income uninsured members of our community.
-This individual must demonstrate empathy, use clinical skills to assess, enroll, and refer clients while monitoring and evaluating the program.
-PBC Manager will be responsible for recruiting and enrolling donating counselors into the program, while facilitating an advisory committee made up of community leaders in the field.
-The ability to foster strong communications and relationships with the Program Director, Board of Directors, mental health professionals, and other health care partners are required.
+Under the supervision of the Executive Director, provides effective management of all Mental Health Counseling (MHC) operations to achieve the organization’s mission to increase access to health care for low-income uninsured members of our community.
+This individual must demonstrate empathy and use clinical skills to assess, enroll, and coordinate donated care for clients while monitoring and evaluating the program.
+The MHC Coordinator will be responsible for recruiting and enrolling donating counselors into the program, while facilitating an advisory committee made up of community leaders in the field.
+The ability to foster strong communications and relationships with the Executive Director, Board of Directors, mental health professionals, and other health care partners are required.

 Please send your resume, cover letter, and (3) references via email to: